New Energy Storage Solutions

 Again, the reason this is interesting is exactly because using Lithium Ion batteries in long haul transport adds tremendous weight, resulting in a reduced payload.

 Perryman Technologies patented a Non-Combustion Brayton Cycle Engine technology six years ago.
-With this technology, an existing gas or diesel engine can be converted into a potentially completely “green” engine (depending on the power source). in 2019 SolChill/Perryman Technologies were a finalist in the IEEE’s Empowering a Billion Lives competition, with their containerized storage solution.
+With this technology, an existing gas or diesel engine can be converted into a potentially completely “green” engine (depending on the power source).
+Besides all the other advantages, these trucks would have a range of some 4,000 miles in 2019 SolChill/Perryman Technologies were a finalist in the IEEE’s Empowering a Billion Lives competition, with their containerized storage solution.
 Currently, they are a semi-finalist for the 2023 contest with their conversion concept for existing gas and diesel engines, with the use of solar, wind or hydro power.

 We strongly support Perryman and its mission and for Chrismas 2022 and the new year 2023, our greatest wish is you would support them too.
 What they need is donations for their team to the IEEE crowdfunding campaign.
 They have some large donors, but the mission now is to show wide geographic participation, and donations of $25 or $50 are very helpful.
 For more information, I am hereby posting a pdf: